Updated June 2022

 Be aware that packages listed as having a value superior to 30€ will incur customs taxes, even if the item is used or a gift.
 If you send a package to your student, you should list the contents as “used personal items,” to give yourself the best chance that it will not get held up in customs and assigned custom fees.
 We recommend that you do not send items directly from the manufacturer (or from amazon.com, etc.), since they will be subject to high custom fees and may cost your son/daughter more than what you paid for them.
 If you want to send a gift, we suggest that you use an online vendor who operates in the EU (amazon.uk, amazon.es, for example, Gap.eu, and so on).
 Items sent from countries within the European Union are not charged custom tax.
 Come October, shipping from the UK may incur custom fees.

-ORIENTATION: We conduct a 10-day orientation session that begins immediately upon students’ arrival, and includes sessions on academic advising, Spanish language, homestays, intercultural adaptation, mindfulness while abroad, codes of conduct, student safety and security.
+ORIENTATION: We conduct a 10-day orientation session that begins the day after students’ arrival, and includes sessions on academic advising, Spanish language, homestays, intercultural adaptation, mindfulness while abroad, codes of conduct, student safety and security.
 Additionally, orientation includes on-site orientations at the universities, walking tours of Madrid, social events with Spanish students, and cultural excursions.

 ACADEMIC & PROGRAM SCHEDULES: Fall semester runs from early September to the third week in December.
-Spring semester runs from mid January to mid May.
-A full program calendar is provided in the Student Handbook.
+Spring semester runs from late January to the third week in May.

 If you come to Madrid to visit during your child, I extend a cordial invitation to you and your family to stop by our Campus Center in Madrid to meet me and the staff.